 For #1, the NoMachine drop-down menus do not afford the ability to do parallel processing except for using Stata.
 The menus indicate if one-core (Stata-SE) or four-core (Stata-MP4) can be utilized.
 If you wish to use multiple cores in any other environment, you must use the terminal and command line tools to request and reserve these resources from the scheduler.

 We also recommend that you do not statically indicate, or hard code, the number of cores that you'll be using in your code.
 Instead, we urge you to write code that dynamically sets this value based on the job/run time environment at job execution time.
+This is explained in detail in each of the sections enumerated below.

 Please see our documentation for parallel processing under the following software and analysis environments: